martinapr/martinaprugger/index.md

 - Kurganov, A., Prugger, M., & Wu, T. (2017).
 Second-order fully discrete central-upwind scheme for two-dimensional hyperbolic systems of conservation laws.
 Siam Journal on Scientific Computing, 39(3), A947-A965.

 - Prugger, M., Einkemmer, L., & Ostermann, A. (2016).
 Evaluation of the partitioned global address space (PGAS) model for an inviscid Euler solver.
 Parallel Computing, 60, 22-40.

+### Theses
+- PhD Thesis: High-resolution numerical schemes for hyperbolic conservation laws, and their performance on modern HPC architectures
+This thesis is part of the Vienna Scientific Cluster (VSC) school and of the Doctoral Program: Computational Interdisciplinary Modeling (DK CIM) of the University of Innsbruck

+- Master Thesis: Investigation of different splitting methods for the evolution of turbulences in astrophysical fluids

+- Bachelor Thesis: Network analysis of scientific publications

 ## Honors and Awards